[Solved] System Thread Exception Not Handled in Windows 10/11

 If you’re unsure about the driver, you can uninstall it, and then reboot.
 Windows will often automatically reinstall a compatible driver on startup.

-Corrupt system files are another common cause of BSOD errors.
-Running the System File Checker (SFC) and Deployment Imaging Service and Management Tool (DISM) can help repair these corrupted files.
+Corrupt system files can also trigger BSOD errors.
+You can fix them by running Windows’ built-in tools: System File Checker (SFC) and the Deployment Imaging Service and Management Tool (DISM).

-2. Run the following command to scan for and repair corrupted system files: bash sfc /scannow
+Step 2: Run the following command to scan for and repair corrupted system files:

 These commands work together to fix common system file corruption issues that could be triggering the BSOD error.

-A Clean Boot helps determine if a third-party application or service is causing the issue.
-It starts Windows with the minimum set of drivers and startup programs, eliminating potential conflicts.
+A Clean Boot lets you check if a third-party app or service is causing the problem.
+It starts Windows with only the essential drivers and programs, helping you spot any conflicts easily.

 If the error no longer appears after a clean boot, gradually re-enable the disabled services and startup items one by one until you identify the culprit.

-Sometimes, a recent BIOS update or hardware change (like new memory or a different graphics card) can cause conflicts that result in the System Thread Exception Not Handled error.
-Resetting your BIOS/UEFI settings to default can help.
+Sometimes a recent BIOS update or new hardware—like RAM or a graphics card—can cause the System Thread Exception Not Handled error.
+Resetting your BIOS/UEFI to default settings often fixes it.

 Resetting the BIOS/UEFI settings can resolve issues caused by unstable overclocking, improper settings, or conflicts between hardware and BIOS configurations.